zeffii/ChucKScripts/ugen_full.md

   - Multiple voice facility is built in, allowing for a single

 LiSa object to serve as a source for sample layering and granular textures. by Dan Trueman (2007)

 see LiSa Examples wiki for more, and also a slowly growing tutorial

 (control parameters)

     .duration - ( dur , READ/WRITE ) - sets buffer size;
-        required to allocate memory, also resets all parameter values to default .record - ( int , READ/WRITE ) - turns recording on and off .getVoice - ( READ ) - returns the voice number of the next available voice .maxVoices - ( int , READ/WRITE ) - sets the maximum number of voices allowable; 10 by default (200 is the current hardwired internal limit) .play - ( int, WRITE ) - turn on/off sample playback (voice 0)
+        required to allocate memory, also resets all parameter values to default
+    .record - ( int , READ/WRITE ) - turns recording on and off
+    .getVoice - ( READ ) - returns the voice number of the next available voice .maxVoices - ( int , READ/WRITE ) - sets the maximum number of voices
+        allowable;
+        10 by default (200 is the current hardwired internal limit) .play - ( int, WRITE ) - turn on/off sample playback (voice 0)
-    .play - ( int voice, int, WRITE) - for particular voice (arg 1), turn on/off sample playback .rampUp - ( dur, WRITE ) - turn on sample playback, with ramp (voice 0)
+    .play - ( int voice, int, WRITE) - for particular voice (arg 1),
+        turn on/off sample playback
+    .rampUp - ( dur, WRITE ) - turn on sample playback, with ramp (voice 0)
-    .rampUp - ( int voice dur, WRITE ) - for particular voice (arg 1), turn on sample playback, with ramp .rampDown - ( dur, WRITE ) - turn off sample playback, with ramp (voice 0) .rampDown - ( int voice, dur, WRITE ) - for particular voice (arg 1), turn off sample playback, with ramp .rate - ( float, WRITE ) - set playback rate (voice 0).
+    .rampUp - ( int voice dur, WRITE ) - for particular voice (arg 1), turn on
+        sample playback, with ramp
+    .rampDown - ( dur, WRITE ) - turn off sample playback, with ramp (voice 0)
+    .rampDown - ( int voice, dur, WRITE ) - for particular voice (arg 1), turn
+        off sample playback, with ramp

+    // rate, overloaded.
+    .rate - ( float, WRITE ) - set playback rate (voice 0).
         Note that the int/float type for this method will determine whether the rate is being set (float, for voice 0) or read (int, for voice number)
-    .rate - ( int voice, float, WRITE ) - for particular voice (arg 1), set playback rate .rate - ( READ ) - get playback rate (voice 0)
+    .rate - ( int voice, float, WRITE ) - for particular voice (arg 1), set
+        playback rate
+    .rate - ( READ ) - get playback rate (voice 0)
-    .rate - ( int voice, READ ) - for particular voice (arg 1), get playback rate.
+    .rate - ( int voice, READ )
+        for particular voice (arg 1), get playback rate.

-        Note that the int/float type for this method will determine whether the rate is being set (float, for voice 0) or read (int, for voice number)
+        Note that the int/float type for this method will determine whether
+        the rate is being set (float, for voice 0) or read (int, for voice number)

     .playPos - ( READ ) - get playback position (voice 0)
     .playPos - ( int voice, READ ) - for particular voice (arg 1), get
         playback position